ydagosto/CloutScraper/README.md

 # CloutScraper

 ## Summary
 Personal project to explore data collection, analysis, and visualization by webscraping data on songs posted to SoundCloud.com.
 To do this, I will be using Beautiful Soup and Selenium to collect statitcs for songs of a growing catalogue of artists.
-Ultimately, I will be tracking plays, comments, and reposts over time, using these features to gauge traction on the platform and forecast whether a track is going to be the next viral hit before it reaches the masses.
+Ultimately, I will be tracking plays, comments, and reposts over time, using these features to gauge traction on the platform and forecast whether a track is going to be the next hit.

 ## Web-Scraping Methodology
-To scrape data for tracks over time through artists pages, it is necessary to collect artist urls and then iterate over them.
-That said, before being able to collect information on plays, comments, likes, and reposts per song, I need repositories of artists' urls that I can scrape.
-By scraping playlists, I am able to generate a growing catalogue of artists and their links.
+By scraping playlists, I generate a growing catalogue of artists and their links.
+After that, I iterate over artis page urls and scrape information on plays, comments, likes, and reposts for each song.
+Iterating over artist pages allows me to scrape data for tracks over time.

 ### Generating a Catalogue of Artists
 To collect artist urls, I scrape SoundCould charts for Top50 and for New & Hot tracks for the USA and all music genres.
 These charts are udated daily and allow us to generate a growing catalogue of urls of artists.